 The mirrorless camera for beginners

-Why should you buy this: A beginner-friendly camera with a not-so-bad price tag to boot
+Why should you buy this: A beginner-friendly camera with a beginner-friendly price tag.

 Who’s it for: First-time buyers jumping into mirrorless cameras

 Why we picked the Canon EOS M6:

 Still reeling from the four-figure price points of the best mirrorless cameras?
-While the growth of the mirrorless ecosystem means there’s now a pro-level performer in every category packed full of features, camera companies aren’t leaving beginners behind.
+While the growth of the mirrorless ecosystem means there’s now a pro-level performer in every category packed full of incredible features, camera companies aren’t leaving entry-level users behind.
 The Canon EOS M6 is a beginner-friendly camera that you can pick up for under $500, or $600 with the 15-45mm kit lens.
 The newer Canon EOS M50 has more features, but the price point is a bit higher.

-The M6 shares the same sensor as the pricier, more advanced EOS M5, which means image quality between the pricey version and the beginner version is going to be identical — and we always love to see budget cameras that don’t skimp on image quality.
-The build quality is also similar without that plastic-like feel many budget cameras have.
+The M6 shares the same sensor as the pricier, more advanced EOS M5, which means image quality is identical to the higher-end model — and we always love to see budget cameras that don’t skimp on image quality.
+The build quality is also similar and feels solid and durable in the hand.

 So if image quality and build are similar, what did the M6 give up to hit that price point?
-It ditches the electronic viewfinder of the M5, leaving only the LCD screen for compositing images.
-And like the M5, there’s no 4K video, and since Canon was a bit late to the mirrorless game, there aren’t as many lens options compared to other brands.
+It ditches the electronic viewfinder of the M5, leaving only the LCD screen for composing your shot.
+Like the M5, there’s no 4K video, and since Canon was a bit late to the mirrorless game, there aren’t as many lens options compared to other brands.
 Canon’s new EOS M50 offers 4K for a similar price point, but only at 24 frames per second.
 The Fujifilm X-E3 is another lower-priced option that has an edge on the M6 is some areas, like its 4K/30 fps video mode, but it costs another $100 more.

 Read our Canon EOS M6 review